coodoo-io/coodoo-app-config/README.md

     ```

-4. Usage in a Stateless Bean
+3. Usage in a Stateless Bean

-   Inject `AppConfigs` located in the `io.coodoo.appconfig.boundary` package.
-   Just get and set Values as you need it.
+   Inject the `AppConfigs` service and get and set Values as you need it.

    ```java